Award Negotiation and Acceptance

 Award Review and Negotiation

-The Office of Sponsored Projects (OSP) reviews all award documents for a variety of terms and conditions that are not acceptable to the University of Nevada, Reno (University) as a public entity of the State of Nevada.
-It is the combined responsibility of the principal investigator (PI) and OSP to ensure that the award document does not contain terms and conditions to which the University cannot comply.
-When an award is received, an OSP grants and contracts officer will review the terms and conditions of the award prior to the signing of the award agreement.
+Sponsored Projects reviews all award documents for a variety of terms and conditions that are not acceptable to the University of Nevada, Reno (University) as a public entity of the State of Nevada.
+It is the combined responsibility of the principal investigator (PI) and Sponsored Projects to ensure that the award document does not contain terms and conditions to which the University cannot comply.
+When an award is received, a Sponsored Projects grants and contracts officer will review the terms and conditions of the award prior to the signing of the award agreement.
 If necessary, the grants and contracts officer will negotiate changes to the terms and conditions.
 If there are terms and conditions regarding confidentiality, publication or other items that may impact individuals working on the project, the PI will be contacted and consulted prior to signing the award agreement.
-If the project scope of work and budget included in the award appear to be substantially the same as what was proposed by the PI, OSP will move forward with signature and send a copy of the fully executed agreement to the PI.
+If the project scope of work and budget included in the award appear to be substantially the same as what was proposed by the PI, Sponsored Projects will move forward with signature and send a copy of the fully executed agreement to the PI.
 If the award significantly changes any proposed budgetary or scope of work provisions, the PI must concur with the new terms prior to signature.
-Typically, there are fewer post-award administrative and legal difficulties when OSP is primarily involved in contractual negotiations instead of receiving an agreement after an individual University employee has attempted to negotiate the agreement on their own.
+Typically, there are fewer post-award administrative and legal difficulties when Sponsored Projects is primarily involved in contractual negotiations instead of receiving an agreement after an individual University employee has attempted to negotiate the agreement on their own.